Isoparametric functions on Finsler space forms: Local isoparametric hypersurfaces

 \subsection{The number of distinct principal curvatures}

-~~~~Theorem \ref{thm3} and Theorem \ref{thm56} are not necessarily true for local transnormal functions.
-Obviously, the distance function to a hypersurface is a local transnormal function.
-But it is not necessarily isoparametric.
+~~~~Theorem \ref{thm3} and Theorem \ref{thm56} are not necessarily valid for local transnormal functions.
+For example, using the distance function to a hypersurface, one can construct a local appropriate transnormal function on $(N(c),F)$ with reversible metric $F$, such as $f=-\cos r$, but it is not locally isoparametric.
 Even for local isoparametric functions, The conclusion of Theorem \ref{thm56} is not necessarily true.

-In \cite{HH}, the conic Finsler metric was defined and a local minimal isoparametric hypersurface was finded, which are not conic Minkowski hyperplanes, conic Minkowski hyperspheres or conic Minkowski cylinders. \begin{lemm}\cite{HH} Let $(\mathbb{R}^3,F)$ be a 3-dimensional conic Minkowski-$(\alpha,\beta)$ space and the dual metric of $F$ be $F^{*}=\alpha^{*}\varphi(\frac{\beta^{*}}{\alpha^{*}})$, where
+In \cite{HH}, the conic Finsler metric was defined and a local minimal isoparametric hypersurface was finded, which are not conic Minkowski hyperplanes, conic Minkowski hyperspheres or conic Minkowski cylinders. \begin{lemm}\cite{HH} Let $(\mathbf{R}^3,F)$ be a 3-dimensional conic Minkowski-$(\alpha,\beta)$ space and the dual metric of $F$ be $F^{*}=\alpha^{*}\varphi(\frac{\beta^{*}}{\alpha^{*}})$, where

 where $\beta^{*}=(0,0,b)$ and $a,b$ are two positive constants.
-Then in $(\mathbb{R}^3,F)$, helicoid $\mathbf{r}=(u\cos v,u\sin v,av)(0<u<1)$ is a local minimal isoparametric hypersurface with constant principal curvatures $\pm1$. \end{lemm}
+Then in $(\mathbf{R}^3,F)$, helicoid $\mathbf{r}=(u\cos v,u\sin v,av)(0<u<1)$ is a local minimal isoparametric hypersurface with constant principal curvatures $\pm1$. \end{lemm}

-In fact, we can construct a regular Finsler metric $\tilde{F}$ on $\mathbb{R}^n$ by the conic Finsler metric constructed in Lemma \ref{thm17}.
-Set $x_{0}=\frac{b}{(\varphi-s\varphi')\sqrt{b^2-s^2}}$ and $x_{1}=x_{0}-\frac{1}{2a(\phi-s\phi')\sqrt{b^2-s^2}}(s(\phi-s\phi')+b^2\phi')>x_{0}$.
+In fact, we can construct a regular Finsler metric $\tilde{F}$ on $\mathbf{R}^n$ by the conic Finsler metric constructed in Lemma \ref{thm17}.
+Set $x_{0}=\frac{b}{(\phi-s\phi')\sqrt{b^2-s^2}}$ and $x_{1}=x_{0}-\frac{1}{2a(\phi-s\phi')\sqrt{b^2-s^2}}(s(\phi-s\phi')+b^2\phi')>x_{0}$.
 Denote

 Then we obtain a strictly convex surface $\Sigma$ by rotating $L$, which is in a conic domin